apache/incubator-baremaps/CONTRIBUTING.md

 The source code of Baremaps is organized in modules:

 - `baremaps-benchmarks` contains JMH benchmarks.
-- `baremaps-blob` contains a storage abstraction for blobs and some of its implementations (file, http, etc.).
 - `baremaps-cli` contains the command line interface of baremaps.
 - `baremaps-editor` integrates the [maputnik](https://maputnik.github.io/) editor.
 - `baremaps-osm` contains parsers for various osm formats (xml, pbf) and a cache and a database abstraction to import these data.
 - `baremaps-osm-lmdb` contains an implementation of the cache abstraction for [LMDB](https://github.com/lmdbjava/lmdbjava).
-- `baremaps-osm-postgres` contains an implementation of the database abstraction for [Postgresql](https://www.postgresql.org).
 - `baremaps-server` contains the parent sever module with the main dependencies.
 - `baremaps-server-common` contains filters and components used by all the other server modules.
 - `baremaps-server-editor` contains the maputnik editor and a backend for editing a style and tileset.